microsoft/Windows-AppConsult-XAMLIslandsLab/Manual/README.md

     MapService.ServiceToken = "<add your key here>";
     ```

-    Replace the string value with the key you have just copied from the Bing Dev portal.
-If you weren't able to retrieve a key, feel free to use the following one:

-    ```csharp
-    MapService.ServiceToken = "SstdhSuxgHWMVoqmrpla~PRzuxyU3RgB7e-csBqBIfA~AizgpHwv-MER89vjeuJ7LVP01a7gacUbusArACn1x7BcalbDhY23o0pt6L7AhZe";
-    ```

 14. Let's test the code again!
 Make sure that the **ContosoExpenses.Package** project is still selected as startup and press F5.
 15. Choose one employee from the list, then one of the available expenses.
 16. If you did everhting correctly, you should notice that: